cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   alternate notions of identity, applications SHOULD set these identities to nil and rely solely on public key information.
-- Configuration and envelope updates: Applications may wish to update or change their configuration or other parameters which affect the client's RegistrationRecord over time.
+- Configuration and envelope updates: Applications may wish to update or change their configuration or other parameters that affect the client's RegistrationRecord over time.
 Some reasons for changing these are to use different cryptographic algorithms, e.g., a different KSF with improved parameters, or to update key material that is cryptographically bound to the RegistrationRecord, such as the server's public key (server_public_key).
 Any such change will require users to re-register to create a new RegistrationRecord.
-Supporting these types of updates can be helpful for applications which anticipate such changes in their deployment setting.
+Supporting these types of updates can be helpful for applications that anticipate such changes in their deployment setting.
 - Password hardening parameters: Key stretching is done to help prevent password disclosure in the event of server compromise; see {{key-stretch}}.
 There is no ideal or default set of parameters, though relevant specifications for KSFs give some reasonable